 Post-Bariatric Fast Food Guidelines

 It has happened to everyone.
 You are with your friends or family, and somebody wants to stop at a fast-food chain to fill their appetite.
 Everyone agrees and you pull into the drive-thru.
 Now you are in a big predicament that can make or break your weight loss plans.
 Here are the tips for choosing healthy fast food after weight loss surgery.

 1. Understand Nutritional Data

-As a bariatric patient, there is a nutritional blueprint to follow in order to maintain an effective weight-loss strategy.
-Stay away from meals high in calories, fat, saturated fat, sodium, and cholesterol.
-Plan your fast food meal around protein to fulfill your bariatric dietary requirements.
-High protein choices that are low in fat are your best bet while eating out.
+As a bariatric patient, there is a nutritional blueprint you need to follow in order to maintain an effective weight-loss strategy.
+It is called the post-op diet.
+AVOID meals that are high in calories, fat, saturated fat, sodium, and cholesterol.
+Plan your fast food meal around protein so you can fulfill your bariatric dietary requirements.
+The best options while eating out are typically protein-rich meals that are low in fat.

 2. Basic Rules to a Bariatric Diet